lielong123/vcEach/Readme.md

 - **Adding new commands**: Extend the command interpreter to add custom commands.
 - **Implementing new protocols**: Add new protocol handlers in their respective directories.
 - **Car-specific tools**: Fork PiCCANTE to create a car-specific tool and diagnostics dongle.
+- **Custom gauges**: Fork PiCCANTE and use it as a base controller to implement custom gauges.
 - **Custom data logging**: Implement custom data logging to SD card to monitor your vehicle on a track day.

 ## 📄 License